About . ..

-Hugh has always had a fascination with wood working from a very early age.
+I’ve had a fascination with wood working from a very early age.
 Soapbox racers, ice boats, kayaks, furniture, house framing and canoes are all on the “been done” list.
-He is now a licensed automotive and truck mechanic teaching his trade as a Technical Studies teacher in a young offenders full security facility.
-Hugh has been teaching “at risk” students for nearly ten years and really enjoys the challenges of teaching these youth.
-He has four years until retirement and will be building banjos full time then – watch out!
+I am a licensed truck mechanic, recently retired from teaching that trade as a Technical Studies teacher in a young offenders full security facility.

 My banjo building started 14 years ago when my wife brought home a beautiful Jake Nuefeld banjo that belonged to one of her band mates.
 The banjo was a perfect mix of mechanical systems and wood brought together in to make a wonderful sound.
 A kit banjo was quickly ordered and assembled on the kitchen table over Christmas break and it, surprisingly, sounded really good.
 I was hooked!

 Since then I have built many banjos, banjo-lutes, Appalachian dulcimers and banjoleles in all shapes and sizes.
 Every instrument is unique – I build each one based on the customer’s wants and needs, plus a little embellishment of my own when it suits the instrument.
 People often ask how long it takes to build a banjo but I am unable to give a true answer.
 Typically, it is about 8 to 12 weeks from the confirmation of an order until delivery of the instrument.